SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-A-AC-M01-002.md

 Rights to administer users in SAP should only be given to users that have the same job role or identified by the organization(1).

-logging and monitoring SAP administrators allows easier identification of administrative misuse.
+Logging and monitoring SAP administrators allows easier identification of administrative misuse.

 (1) - Most user administrators are from the IT department in organizations.
 Some organizations leave the user administration to HR, which is more preferable.